 The Broadening Experiences in Scientific Training (BEST) Grant Program helps develop university infrastructure that allows trainees to explore multiple career opportunities and innovative ways to enhance their skills.
 Trainees will be prepared for a dynamic and evolving job market to meet the needs of the 21st century economy.
 These skill sets will be developed in partnership with local and national employers through mentored internships to ensure alignment between the employers' expectations and the skills of our trainees.

-Wayne State University has received a grant from the NSF (DUE-1347576) through the WIDER program to study the pedagogy used in WSU classrooms and explore the opportunities and barriers toward the implementation of interactive, student-centered pedagogies on campus.
-Such practices, together called Evidenced-Based Teaching, provide the basis of several national initiatives spearheaded by the Association of American Universities (AAU), the Association of Public and Land-Grant Universities (APLU), NSF and HHMI to provide greater attention toward the way faculty at US Colleges and Universities teach science.
+Wayne State University received a grant from the NSF (DUE-1347576) through the WIDER program to study the pedagogy used in WSU classrooms and explore the opportunities and barriers toward the implementation of interactive, student-centered pedagogies on campus.
+Such practices, together called evidenced-based teaching, provide the basis of several national initiatives spearheaded by the Association of American Universities (AAU), the Association of Public and Land-Grant Universities (APLU), NSF, and HHMI to provide greater attention toward the way faculty at US Colleges and Universities teach science.

 The chief goal of WIDER is to transform institutions of higher education into supportive environments for STEM faculty members to substantially increase their use of evidence-based teaching and learning practices.
 The first recommendation in the Report of the President's Council of Advisors on Science and Technology (PCAST), "Engage to Excel," is to increase widespread implementation of evidence-based practices in order to increase persistence in STEM and contribute to the goal of producing 1 million additional STEM graduates.